marshallm94/Learning_Notes/AWS.md

 	* Minimal access.
 	* Retrieval available within 12 hours (only one option).

+* Check out [this link](https://aws.amazon.com/s3/pricing) for pricing information.
+* Check out [this link](https://aws.amazon.com/s3/storage-classes/?nc=sn&loc=3) for a performance summary of all S3 classes.
+* Remember that the user gets 99.999999999% data durability by replicating the data across multiple AZ's within a single region.
+	* If the user needs to access their data across region, they will need to configure *Cross Region Replication*, which, as the name implies, replicates data across regions.

 ## EFS - Elastic File System

 * **Can be concurrently accessed by multiple (up to thousands...) of EC2 isntances**